videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/introduction.md

 ## Introduction

-The `Meeting Class` includes methods and events for managing meetings, participants, video & audio streams, data channels and UI customisation.
+The `Meeting` Class includes properties, methods and events for managing a meeting, participants, video, audio and share streams, messaging and UI customisation.

 ### Meeting Initialization

-You don't ever need to call the `Meeting Class` constructor directly.
-Instead use one of the factory methods `initMeeting()`.
+You can initialize the meeting using a factory method provided by the SDK called `initMeeting()`.
+By passing the parameters according to the need, it will generate a new `Meeting` class and the initiated meeting will be returned.

 ### initMeeting()